umbraco/UmbracoDocs/Documentation/Reference/WebApi/index.md

 ##Backoffice controllers

-If you are creating a controller to work within the Umbraco back office then you will need to ensure that it is secured  properly.
-Backoffice controllers should inherit from: `UmbracoAuthorizedJsonController`.
+If you are creating a controller to work within the Umbraco back office then you will need to ensure that it is secured  properly by inheriting from: `UmbracoAuthorizedJsonController`.
 This controller type will auto-route your controller like the above examples except that it will add another Uri path: 'backoffice'.
 For example:

 *~/Umbraco/backoffice/Api/[YourControllerName]*
 *~/Umbraco/backoffice/[YourAreaName]/[YourControllerName]*